Removing Structured Noise with Diffusion Models: Implementation Details

 \subsection{Proposed Method}

-For both the score models, we use the NCSNv2 architecture as introduced in \citet{song2020improved}.
 Given the two separate datasets, one for the data and one for the structured noise, two separate score models can be trained independently.
-This allows for easy adaptation of our method, since many existing trained score models can be reused.
-Only during inference, the two priors are combined through the proposed sampling procedure as described in Algorithm~\ref{alg:joint_cond_sampler}, using the adapted Euler-Maruyama sampler.
+This allows for easy adaptation of our method, since many existing trained score models can be reused. \TSW{Furthermore, this ensures the same two prior networks can be used in a variety of different tasks.} For both the score models, we use the NCSNv2 architecture as introduced in \citet{song2020improved}.
+The two priors are combined only during inference through the proposed sampling procedure as described in Algorithm~\ref{alg:joint_cond_sampler}, using the adapted Euler-Maruyama sampler.
 We use the following SDE: $f(t)=0$, $g(t)=\sigma ^ t$ with $\sigma=25$ to define the diffusion trajectory.
 During each experiment, we run the sampler for $T=600$ iterations.